 Parents are required to contact the school every day for any absence other than holiday.
 Council policy is that we will contact a parent if a child is absent and no communication has been forthcoming from the parent.
-We may do this by phone or text message.
+We may do this by phone or text message and aim to do so before 9.30am on the day of absence.